IgniteUI/help-topics/topics/02_Controls/igLinearGauge/~igLinearGauge.md

 The topics in this group cover the `igLinearGauge`™ control and its use.

-The `igLinearGauge` control is an Ignite UI™ control which allows for visualizing data in the form of a linear gauge.
+The `igLinearGauge` control is an %%ProductName%%™ control which allows for visualizing data in the form of a linear gauge.
 It provides a simple and concise view of a value compared against a scale and one or more ranges.

 ![](images/igLinearGauge.png)